“Building and Protecting Your Brand Voice on Social Media” was co-authored by Stephanie Schwab and Christina Strickland

 So what’s your brand character and are you moving in the right direction?
 You can learn a lot from looking through your past updates in each of your social media channels.
 It doesn’t take long to notice that a pattern begins to develop based on your timing, tone of voice and types of content.
 Each of these combined together becomes your brand’s character.

-Unfortunately, some characters are bound to miss the mark in social media:
+Unfortunately, some characters are bound to miss the mark in social media.
+For example:

 This character has an amazing disappearing act!
 He’ll post, maybe even a few days or months in a row, and then ‘poof!
 He’s gone!
 You never know when he’ll reappear, but he does at some point.